lm-sys/FastChat/README.md

     ```
     sky spot launch -n alpaca scripts/train-7b.yaml --env WANDB_API_KEY
     ```
-    **The following still does not work at the moment as Alpaca code does not support multiple nodes.**
-    We can also launch the training job with multiple nodes and different number of GPUs.
-We will automatically adapt the gradient accumulation steps to the setting (Supported max number of #nodes * #GPUs per node = 32)
-    ```
-    sky launch -c alpaca-2 -s --num-nodes 2 --gpus A100-80GB:8 scripts/train-7b.yaml  --env WANDB_API_KEY
-    ```
-    Managed spot version TO BE ADDED.

 ### Serving Alpaca with SkyPilot
 1. We assume SkyPilot is installed and the model checkpoint is stored on some cloud storage (e.g., GCS).